jundalisay/superb/content/en/research/poincare/science/chapter-12b.md

 it is a polynomial of the second degree with respect to its derivatives, and finally that the Lagrangian equations formed by the aid of these two functions T and U are in conformity with the data of the experiment.

+We may add that:
+- `U` will depend only on the q parameters
+- `T` will depend on them and their derivatives with respect to time, and will be a homogeneous polynomial of the second degree with respect to these derivatives.

 How can we deduce from this a mechanical explanation?
 U must be regarded as the potential energy of a system of which T is the kinetic energy.
 There is no difficulty as far as U is concerned, but can T be regarded as the vis viva of